The maximum small scale allocations for compute and storage resources are 20 000 CPU-hours or 5 TB, respectively.

-Researchers who are already connected to an HPC project cannot apply for SSEW access.
+Researchers who are already connected to an HPC or NIRD project cannot apply for SSEW access for the respective service.

 How to apply for SSEW?

 The application tool is not available for small scale applications.
-SSEW allocations are only granted on the basis of a simplified free-text application describing:
+SSEW allocations are only granted on the basis of a simplified free-text application by e-mail to firstname.lastname@example.org describing:

 - Anticipated resource needs (Maximum 20 000 CPU-hours or 5 TB storage)